slowburn-dev/DataConfig/Misc/Docs/Source/Integration.md

 # Integration

+This page shows integration instructions for DataConfig.
+At the moment it supports these the engine versions below:

+- UE 4.25
+- UE 4.26

 ## Integrate `DataConfig` Plugin

 The easiest way to try out DataConfig is to add it as a plugin into your C++ project.
 In this section we'll walk through the steps of integrating DataConfig plugin into a empty UE C++ Project.